jmanchuck/bigtwo-rl/README.md

 # Big Two RL Agent Library

-A comprehensive reinforcement learning library for training AI agents to play Big Two (Chinese card game) using PPO.
-Train agents with different strategies, compete them in tournaments, and experiment with configurable observations and rewards.
+A comprehensive reinforcement learning library for training AI agents to play Big Two (Chinese card game) using PPO with **self-play training**.
+Train agents with 4x more data per game, compete them in tournaments, and experiment with configurable observations and rewards.

+## 🔥 **New: Self-Play Training (4x Faster Learning)**

+Self-play training is now **enabled by default** - your agents automatically train against evolving copies of themselves, providing 4x more training data per game and superior strategic learning!

 ## 🚀 Quick Start